Linda Crampton enjoys taking photographs and using digital editing software. She also enjoys visiting art galleries and viewing sculptures.

 What Is an Eco-Sculpture?

-One of the summer traditions in the city of Burnaby is the appearance of the eco-sculptures.
-The sculptures depict wildlife found in the province of British Columbia as well as animals from other parts of the world.
+One of the summer traditions in the city of Burnaby in British Columbia is the appearance of the eco-sculptures.
+The sculptures depict wildlife found in the province as well as animals from other parts of the world.
 They are made from metal and covered by living plants that represent hair, fur, feathers, and scales.
 The animals are placed in public areas such as parks, where they are admired by both the community and by visitors.
 I always feel a little sad when they are removed in September or October.

-The theme of the 2016 eco-sculpture display was "Be a Bee-liever".
+The theme of the eco-sculpture display shown below was "Be a Bee-liever".
 The goal was to promote the importance of bees and other pollinators in our environment.
 An eco-sculpture display showing bears, bees, flowers, and honey was created on a trailer so that it could be taken to different events.
-The photos of the trailer and other eco-sculptures described in this article were taken by me.

 Composition of the Sculptures